frilan/frilan/README.md

 This repository contains all the packages required to run all FriLAN services.

-- [@frilan/console](packages/console): a client application that organizers and players use to setup and register to tournaments.
+- [@frilan/console](packages/console): a client application that organizers and players use to setup and register for tournaments.
 - [@frilan/api](packages/api): a server providing a REST API that stores and manages the tournaments of each event.
 - [@frilan/models](packages/models): typed classes that can be used by both servers and clients to handle common resources.